danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

 def atom = {/
     varRef | int | string | list | emptyMap | map | uniqlet | token |
     closure | parenExpression
+|
+    # The lookahead is just to make it clear that *Layer 1* can
+    # only be "activated" with that one specific token.
+    &@"{/" parser
 /};

 def actualsList = {/